core-laboratories/payto/docs/scheme.md

 ### Transaction ID

 The transaction ID field specifies the unique identifier for the transaction.
-The transaction ID is optional field.
+The transaction ID is an optional field.

 Supported payment types: